 Appreciate New York State’s beautifully diverse landscape on a deeper level during your next road trip or visit to a local park!
-This class will dust off that grade school rock cycle knowledge, examine fossils, and fathom moving continents and mile-thick ice sheets to understand the unifying, billion-year geologic story behind the state’s natural features, including rugged Adirondack and Catskill peaks, long Finger Lakes, deep Genesee gorges, sandy Long Island beaches, sculpted Bristol and Allegheny hills, imposing Central Park boulders, voluminous waterfalls, and much more.
+This class will dust off your grade school rock cycle knowledge, guide you through examining fossils, and fathom moving continents and mile-thick ice sheets.
+Learn to understand the unifying, billion-year geologic story behind the state’s natural features, including rugged Adirondack and Catskill peaks, long Finger Lakes, deep Genesee gorges, sandy Long Island beaches, sculpted Bristol and Allegheny hills, imposing Central Park boulders, voluminous waterfalls, and more.

 This class is appropriate for ages 14+.

 This class will take place online through Zoom.
 Links for Zoom classes will be sent 1 hour before the start of class.
 If you do not receive your link, please check your spam or submit an email through our contact page.

 Live subtitles will be available upon request during this class.
 If you prefer a sign language interpreter, please fill out our contact form.
 Please also let us know if you have any preferences (seating, vision access, etc).